Last Updated on May 23, 2025 by Admin

 There are several reasons why Google might choose a different canonical URL than the one you’ve specified on your page:

-1. Google thinks Different URLs are More Relevant
+- Google thinks Different URLs are More Relevant;

-- Content: Google, for instance, can select a URL with keyword-rich or information-rich content that best depicts your website.
-The additional page could be an entire website page on the same topic with more elaboration.
+- Content: Google can select a URL with keyword-rich or information-rich content that best depicts your webpage.
+The additional page could be a duplicate page on the same topic with more elaboration.

 - User intent: Google aims to understand the user’s intent and what they want to achieve when searching.
 If another URL on your site better satisfies the query, Google may select it as the preferred canonical.

-- Incorrect canonical tag: Be mindful of your canonical tag’s location and ensure that it points to the page you intend to.
+- Incorrect canonical tag: Ensure that canonical tag must be points to the correct page you intend to.
 Google will not notice grammar errors or deliberately referencing the wrong URL.

 - Duplicate content: If multiple pages are similar or alike, a single URL of your website may be designated canonical, while the others may be ignored.

-- Internal linking: Whether or not you use the rel=”canonical” link between pages can influence Google’s decision to consider that specific one canonical.
+- Internal linking: Use the rel=”canonical” link between pages can influence Google’s decision to consider that specific one canonical.
 A disorganized internal linking structure may lead to a situation where search engines are unaware of the site’s structure and content.

 - Clicks: If the users repeatedly click on different URLs in search results other than the one you have picked as the targeted canonical, Google may start to prioritize other ones because of users’ click behavior.

-- Social shares: If, by chance, some other domain gets more social shares and engagement, Google might determine that domain to be more relevant and choose it to be canonical.
+- Social shares: If some other webpage gets more social shares and engagement, Google might determine that webpage to be more relevant and choose it to be canonical.

 1. Fix the Canonical URL of the Web Page

-The first stage in correcting this situation is to check if the canonical URL provided in the HTML of your web page is the one being used.
-The canonical tag shows Google which one out of the pages provided is the genuine and original one.
-Here’s an example of what a canonical tag looks like:
+Canonical URL provided in the HTML of your web page is the one being used shows Google which one out of the pages provided is the genuine and original one.
+Consider the solution as follows:

 - Original Web Page: If the web page is the original version that you want to be indexed, make sure that the canonical URL matches the actual URL of the page.

-- Duplicate Web Page: If the web page is a duplicate version, the canonical URL should lead to the original web page and the one you want to be indexed.
+- Duplicate Web Page: If the web page is a duplicate version, then canonical URL should lead to the original webpage you want to be indexed.

 If you find any inconsistencies between the canonical URL and the desired URL, correct them.
 The canonical tag should immediately point to the correct URL.